Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Introduction

-However, within a frequentist framework, several studies have focused on non-sparse high-dimensional models, commonly known as over-parameterized models, motivated by the success of large-scale models such as deep learning \citep{lecun2015deep}.
-These approaches mainly leverage the spectral properties of data, that is, the eigenvalues and eigenvectors of the covariance matrix of the covariates. \cite{dobriban2018high} and \cite{hastie2022surprises} studied the ridge estimator and minimum norm interpolator of a linear regression model and derived a precise estimation error in the high-dimensional limit as $p \to \infty$. \cite{bartlett2020benign} and \cite{tsigler2020benign} investigated the estimators for linear regression and then showed that the risks of the estimators are independent of dimension $p$ but described by an effective rank of the covariance matrix of the covariates.
-These results have led to a significant amount of subsequent research on non-sparse high-dimensional statistics, as listed in Section \ref{sec:related_work}.
-One limitation of the Bayesian methods in this context is that they cannot be applied to over-parameterized models because high-dimensional Bayesian methods that rely on sparsity do not allow such spectral control.
-Thus, a novel prior distribution must be designed to handle non-sparse models.
+In contrast, within a frequentist framework, several studies have focused on non-sparse high-dimensional models, commonly known as over-parameterized models, motivated by the success of large-scale models such as deep learning \citep{lecun2015deep}.
+These studies often analyse estimators through the lens of the spectral properties of the data, that is, the eigenvalues and eigenvectors of the covariance matrix of the covariates.
+For instance, \cite{dobriban2018high} and \cite{hastie2022surprises} studied the ridge estimator and minimum norm interpolator of a linear regression model and derived precise error characterizations in the high-dimensional limit as $p \to \infty$. \cite{bartlett2020benign} and \cite{tsigler2020benign} further investigated the estimators for linear regression, uncovering the ``benign overfitting'' phenomenon: the prediction risk can converge to zero even when $p\gg n$ and the model perfectly fits noisy training data, with the risk governed by spectral properties summarized in an ``effective rank'' rather than the ambient dimension $p$.
+These results spurred a significant amount of subsequent research on non-sparse high-dimensional statistics.
+However, traditional high-dimensional Bayesian methods, primarily designed for sparsity, are not directly equipped to handle such non-sparse, over-parameterized scenarios or leverage spectral information in the same manner.
+Therefore, developing Bayesian methods tailored to the non-sparse scenarios, especially by introducing suitable prior distributions, is crucial.